joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6327187/2025/05/11/david-kogan-football-independent-regulator-profile/

 **With blowout loss, LA Galaxy set MLS record by being winless after 12 games**\
-`The Red Bulls humiliated the Galaxy in a 7-0 debacle, leaving LA a league-worst minus-20 in goal differential.`\
+`The Red Bulls humiliated the Galaxy in a 7-0 debacle, leaving LA with a league-worst minus-20 in goal differential.`\
 https://nytimes.com/athletic/6347082/2025/05/11/la-galaxy-mls-record-losing-streak/

 **Liverpool vs Arsenal preview: How do fans feel?, view on the opposition's season and our writers' predictions**\